Everyone in SaaS is chasing the same goal — ARR and MRR growth.

 We all want to be featured in a newspaper or a magazine.

-Using public relations (PR) as a medium, a SaaS startup owner can kill two birds with a single stone.
+A SaaS startup owner can use public relations (PR) as a medium to kill two birds with a single stone.
 You can be featured in a reputed publication and get some solid leads and clients simultaneously.

 High-traffic websites and magazines are often featured on Google, where your audience with transactional intent is already searching for solutions.
 Having a feature on such publications would give you the best results.